hnz1102/temp-logger/README.md

 http_server = "<PC address>:3000" # Set IP address and port. port should be 3000.
 ```

-6. Connecting the board and Set device.
+6. Connecting the board and Set device and set toolchain.
 ```bash
 Connecting the Temp-Logger by USB to this build code PC.
 Then,
 $ cargo espflash board-info